avicoomar/HeartX-Final/README.txt

 1) All the necessary files are present here including ML model, Dataset etc.

-2) So, to test everything you'll need to install Flask.
+2) So, to test everything on your local machine you'll need to install Flask.
    To do that, open cmd/terminal and type
    "pip install flask"

 3) To run the local server type "python aviii.py" in the terminal.
-Make sure to navigate to the mini project's folder before running.
+Make sure to navigate to the project's root folder before running.

 4) While the server is running you might encounter some 404